Complete $\mathcal{L}_{\omega_1,\omega}$-Sentences with Maximal Models in Multiple Cardinalities

 \textbf{Structure of the paper}:

-In Section \ref{template}, we explain the merger techniques for combining sentences that homogeneously characterize one cardinal (possibly in terms of another) to get a single complete sentence with maximal models in prescribed cardinalities.
+In Section \ref{template}, we explain the merger techniques for combining sentences that homogeneously characterize one cardinal (possibly in terms of another).
+We adapt the methods of \cite{SouldatosCharacterizableCardinals} to get a complete sentence with maximal models in $\kappa$ and $\kappa^+$.

-Section \ref{genknight} contains the main technical construction of the paper: the existence of a complete sentence with a unary predicate that has $(\kappa^+,\kappa)$ models for every $\kappa$.
-From this construction and the tools of Section~\ref{template}, we present examples of $\lomegaone$-sentences with maximal models in $\kappa$ and $\kappa^+$ and no larger models.